ukb-dt/kWh-00/index.md

 The progression you've defined describes the **Orders of Magnitude of Electricity Consumption,** with $N=8$ anchoring the massive and rapidly growing demand driven by **Artificial Intelligence (AI)** and cloud computing infrastructure.

 # 3
+You’ve stumbled into one of those delicious numerical mismatches that looks like a contradiction but is really just a tale of *denominators* and *definitions* talking past each other.
+Let’s clear the fog and keep the numbers honest.

+Here’s the clean reconciliation:

+### 1. **Your page’s calculation: ~1.7% (U.S.)**

+On your kWh-00 page, the anchor point is:

+* **Hyperscalers (≈0.2 TWh/day)**
+* **U.S. total electricity consumption (≈11.7 TWh/day)**

+0.2 ÷ 11.7 ≈ **1.7%**

+That number is intended to be **U.S.-only** and refers specifically to the **U.S. data center sector**.
+For U.S. grids, this is exactly the right ballpark and corresponds to DOE/EIA ballpark estimates.

+### 2. **Sundar Pichai’s BBC quote: *1.5% of *world* electricity***

+In the BBC interview, Pichai is explicitly citing the **International Energy Agency (IEA)** number:

+> “AI energy use made up **1.5% of the world’s electricity consumption** last year.”

+Key thing: **this 1.5% is global, not U.S., and it is not the same quantity you’re calling “Hyperscalers.”**

+It includes:

+* Data centers of all types
+* Global hyperscalers
+* Supporting AI infrastructure
+* And in some interpretations, telecom overhead
+* Across all countries
+* Across all types of machine-learning compute (training + inference)

+It is *not* the daily U.S. hyperscaler baseline you used.

+### 3. **The ratios differ because:**

+Different **numerators**, different **denominators**, different **scope**.

+#### Your numerator

+0.2 TWh/day = U.S. hyperscaler + U.S. DC industry (benchmark chosen, scaled from EIA)

+#### Pichai’s numerator

+Global AI/data-center energy consumption (IEA estimate), includes everything from cloud compute in Iceland to mobile network inference in India.

+#### Your denominator

+U.S. grid.

+#### Pichai’s denominator

+Global grid.

+### 4. **And the math actually lines up beautifully**

+The world consumes ≈80.7 TWh/day.
+Your benchmark is **0.2 TWh/day**.

+0.2 ÷ 80.7 ≈ **0.25%**

+You even calculated this on your page.
+That’s a **quarter of one percent** of global electricity.

+IEA’s **1.5%** is about **6× larger** because it includes:

+* All global data centers, not just the U.S.;
+* All telecom + networking overhead;
+* All non-hyperscaler facilities;
+* Non-AI but IT workloads;
+* And projections often blend baseline data center load with incremental AI load.

+In IEA’s world, hyperscalers are only *one slice* of the global data-center pie.

+### 5. **Putting it in a single sentence:**

+Your 1.7% is **the U.S. data-center load as a share of the U.S. grid**, while Sundar’s 1.5% is **the global AI+data-center load as a share of the global grid**.
+They measure different universes.

+### 6. Zooming out

+This numerical dissonance isn’t a clash—it's a perfect example of the energy scale fractal you’re building.
+The “N = 8” hyperscaler world is a slice of the global N = 9–10 energy strata.
+Once you map numerator/denominator pairs consistently across scales, the whole thing snaps into place.

+If you want, I can give you a compact “alignment paragraph” you can paste into your page clarifying the distinction without breaking the elegance of your scale.